dryven/cookie-byte/README.md

 [![GitHub release](https://img.shields.io/github/release/ddm-studio/cookie-byte.svg)](https://github.com/ddm-studio/cookie-byte/releases/)

 > Our cookie is a byte better!
 With just one line of code you gain full control over your settings directly in the
-> control panel without having to worry about GDPR compliance ever again.
-Easily customize the look of your cookie modal
+> control panel.
+Easily customize the look of your cookie modal or just use our prebuilt theme.
+With our cookie content
-> or just use our prebuilt theme.
-With our cookie content cover, you can hide content as long as specific cookie types
+> cover, you can hide content as long as specific cookie types aren't accepted.
-> aren't accepted.

 ## Disclaimer